District launching swipe card system on buses

-The Fort Plain CSD will launch a pilot program this month that is intended to enhance safety and improve the efficiency of the district’s school bus management system.
+The Fort Plain CSD will has launched a program that is intended to enhance safety and improve the efficiency of the district’s school bus management system.
 Using a software system called Traversa on school buses, the district will be able to track student bus riders and the locations of all buses in real-time mode whenever they are on the road.

 Under the system, students will each be given a swipe card that is programmed with a student’s name, where they are picked up by the bus and where they are dropped off.
 Students will use their cards whenever they get on or off a school bus.

 See the Swipe Card System webpage for more information and a list of frequently asked questions & answers.

 Student safety is our first priority — Please review these rules with your children:

 - The school bus is an extension of the classroom.
 Behave accordingly.

 - Be on time for your scheduled pickup.

 - Behave properly at the bus stop.

 - Stay back 15 feet from the road while waiting.